 10 Best Gene Hackman Movies You Must See

 He was one of the greatest character actors in movies, his immense talent crossing over to leading status.
-Honest, real, truthful in every performance he ever gave, I am not sure one could ever catch him “acting”.
+Honest, real, and truthful in every performance he ever gave, I am not sure one could ever catch him “acting.”
 He burrowed under the skin of each character he brought to the screen, bringing a unique take to each.
 Gene Hackman retired from acting a few years back after a fifty year career in which he won two Academy Awards, should have won a couple more, two awards from the New York Film Critics Circle and countless other awards and accolades.

 He worked in big Hollywood films such as The Poseidon Adventure (1972), and was just as comfortable in small personal films, like Scarecrow (1973) with Pacino.
 In The Conversation (1974) he gave one of his finest performances as Harry Caul, a professional surveillance expert who becomes increasingly paranoid in his work.
 Though nearly a silent performance, Hackman deserved an Oscar nomination that did not come.